MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-classification-policy.md

-description: This article describes the request classification policy in Azure Data Explorer. ms.reviewer: yonil ms.topic: reference ms.date: 04/30/2021
+description: This article describes the request classification policy in Azure Data Explorer. ms.reviewer: yonil ms.topic: reference ms.date: 03/01/2023
 ---
 # Request classification policy

 The classification process assigns incoming requests to a workload group, based on the characteristics of the requests.
 Tailor the classification logic by writing a user-defined function, as part of a cluster-level request classification policy.

-In the absence of an enable request classification policy, all requests are classified into the `default` workload group.
+In the absence of an enabled request classification policy, all requests are classified into the `default` workload group.

 ## Policy object